Adaptive Node Feature Selection For Graph Neural Networks: Introduction

 \section{Introduction}

 Graphs provide powerful yet well-understood representations of complex data~\citep{bronstein2017GeometricDeepLearning}.
-Their rich modeling capabilities motivated the development of graph neural networks (GNNs) to exploit connectivity for predictive tasks~\citep{wu2021ComprehensiveSurveyGraph}.
+Their rich modeling capabilities motivated graph neural networks (GNNs) for exploiting connectivity for predictive tasks~\citep{wu2021ComprehensiveSurveyGraph}.
 However, insufficient understanding of model decisions renders them untrustworthy for critical applications and potentially inefficient or suboptimal~\citep{dong2022StructuralExplanationBias,yuan2023ExplainabilityGraphNeural,wang2025InnovativeBiomarkerExploration,chien2024Opportunitieschallengesgraph}.
 Deciphering how deep learning models extract information from data is challenging, particularly when data is equipped with complex interdependencies~\citep{zhu2024ImpactFeatureHeterophily}.
 While some tools such as decision trees inherently provide model explanations, the most expressive tools are not directly interpretable and require explanation via heuristic-based metrics~\citep{mandler2024ReviewBenchmarkFeature}.
 As a prominent example, measuring feature importance is a fundamental technique for understanding how a model forms decisions~\citep{wang2024Featureselectionstrategies}.
-In particular, we are interested in determining how node features contribute to GNN outputs~\citep{shao2024reviewfeatureselection}.
+In particular, we seek to explain how node features contribute to GNN outputs by answering the following question: \emph{How do graph connections affect how important a given node feature is to GNN performance?}